krigjo25/C/Arrays/No-vowel/README.md

 ## About N0-V0w3ls

-A CS Command-line program to remove certain characters from the input
+A CS Command-line program to convert vowels into numbers.

 ###  Disclamers